t-aevyz/aevyz.github.io/_posts/2017-04-10-Creating-a-category-based-collapsible-list.md

 ## Requirements and Limitations
 For this project we shall be using the `Collapse` scripts provided by [Bootstrap](http://getbootstrap.com/).
-Like all my other projects, I am assuming that we are using one Category per post.
+Like all my other projects, I am assuming that we are using one Category per post and that there is a series tag, which contains the post's Category in long form.

+>Alternatives to Series tag: As an alternative, you could have a JavaScript function that has an entry parameter of

 ## HTML Portion